-Real estate accounts for nearly 40% of France's total energy consumption.
-It is therefore a priority sector for the country's energy transition.
+Real estate alone represents nearly 25% of France's CO2 emissions.
+It is therefore a priority sector for reducing the country's carbon footprint.

-- Provide digital tools to measure, collect and manage building data.
-This includes a Building Management System (BMS) equipment diagnostic, defining a relevant metering plan and optimising the use of collected energy data (via our ASSET IQ tool)
+- Implement permanent tools to measure, collect and manage energy performance, from defining a metering plan to using energy data collected and destined for CSR reporting (via our ASSET IQ tool)

 Given the increasing complexity of technical installations, rising energy costs and growing workplace quality expectations, responsible real estate management is a core concern and major source of differentiation for companies.
 CBRE relies on its reports and network to provide pragmatic responses to each of these issues, while simultaneously creating value.